-In October 2014, Ken Ramirez began his new role as Executive Vice-President and Chief Training Officer of Karen Pryor Clicker Training (KPCT) where he helps oversee the vision, development, and implementation of training education programs for the organization.
-This position is in line with Ken's philosophy of helping to bring positive reinforcement training to all corners of the animal training world.
+In October 2014, Ken Ramirez began his role as Executive Vice-President and Chief Training Officer of Karen Pryor Clicker Training (KPCT) where he helps oversee the vision, development and implementation of training education programs for the organization.
+This role aligns with Ken's philosophy of helping to bring positive reinforcement training to all corners of the animal training world.

-Previously, Ken served as the Executive Vice-President of animal care and animal training at Chicago's Shedd Aquarium, where he developed and supervised animal care and animal health programs, staff training and development, and public presentation programs for the entire animal collection of more than 32,000 animals.
+Previously Ken served as the Executive Vice-President of animal care and animal training at Chicago's Shedd Aquarium, where he developed and supervised animal care and animal health programs, staff training and development as well as public presentation programs for the entire animal collection of more than 32,000 animals.
 He worked at Shedd for nearly 26 years.
-As part of his new KPCT responsibilities, Ken now serves as a training advisor at Shedd.
+As part of his KPCT responsibilities, Ken now serves as a training advisor at Shedd.

-A 35+ year veteran of animal care and training, Ken is a biologist and animal behaviorist who served nine years at Marineworld of Texas.
-He was also a trainer and coordinator at Ocean Safari in South Padre Island, Texas, and acted as a consultant to many zoo and aquarium programs throughout the world.
-Ken began his training career working with guide dogs for the visually impaired and has maintained a close affiliation to pet training throughout his career.
-He hosted two successful seasons of the pet training television series Talk to the Animals that compared pet training to the important work done training and caring for animals in zoological facilities.
-Ken has also recently worked closely with several search-and-rescue dog organizations, service dog groups, and bomb and narcotic dogs.
+A 40+ year veteran of animal care and training, Ken is a biologist and animal behaviorist who served nine years at Marineworld of Texas.
+He was also a trainer and coordinator at Ocean Safari in South Padre Island, Texas, as well as acting as a consultant to many zoo and aquarium programs throughout the world.
+He began his training career working with guide dogs for the visually impaired and has maintained a close affiliation to pet training throughout his career.
+He hosted two successful seasons of the pet training television series Talk to the Animals that compared pet training to the important work done with training and caring for animals in zoological facilities.
+He has also recently worked closely with several search and rescue dog organizations, service dog groups, as well as with bomb and narcotic dogs.

 Since 2005, Ken has brought his experience as a trainer of many cognitive projects with marine mammals and primates to the dog arena.
 Most notable has been his work with modifier cues, adduction, matching to sample, mimicry, and counting.
-The latter two projects—teaching dogs to mimic or imitate other dogs and to learn the concept of counting—are being prepared for scientific publication.
-Both projects have documented cognitive abilities in dogs that have not been previously well-documented or understood.
+The latter two projects: teaching dogs to mimic or imitate other dogs; and to learn the concept of counting are in the process of being prepared for scientific publication.
+Both of these projects have documented cognitive abilities in dogs that have not been previously well documented or understood.